adus/portal-documentation/documentation/travel-time.md

 Users are able to select a route to compare four weeks of travel time data against average travel time.

 ### Route selection
 * _Routes_ Users can either use the drop down menu select among several predefined routes, or use the map to create a route by selecting several continuous stations.
+After clicking on a starting station a blue dot will appear indicating the next available station along a potential route.

 * _Start Week_ Only four weeks of data can be plotted and downloaded at one time which includes the selected start week plus the previous three weeks.